Intro to Changing your Sleep

 Choosing your personal goals

-In the next section of the module (Personal Growth Experiment) you’ll find a list of practices designed to help you achieve your sleep goals.
+In the next section of the module (Personal Growth Experiment), you’ll find a list of practices designed to help you achieve your sleep goals.
 Before that, we want to show you how to choose the practices that are best for you.
-It’s important to understand that everyone is different, so certain practices may be more or less effective to you than others.
+It’s important to understand that everyone is different, so certain practices may be more or less effective for you than others.
 This can make selecting the right ones seem overwhelming.
 To help with that, we’ve included a guide to help match your specific struggles with the practices that are likely to benefit you the most.

 The guide consists of three columns: